 The number of skincare products on the market today is downright overwhelming.
 There are so many that people are always trying new ones to help normalize greasy skin.
 Sometimes the products themselves can make the skin produce too much oil!
 Let your skin breathe – literally – and give it a break from all the ointments and other stuff.

 If you must try out a new product (you’re sure it will help for some reason) introduce it slowly and be very careful about how your skin reacts to it.
 Less is more when it comes to preventing oily skin.

 Exfoliating removes dead skin cells and helps clear the skin pores.
 This is especially significant for oily skin as it helps remove the excess buildup that is typical of oily skin.
 Make sure you buy a gentle scrub that doesn’t dry out or exacerbate your skin condition.
 The best exfoliators contain salicylic acid which reaches deep down into the pore lining, helping remove buildup and clear up blackheads and blemishes.

 Use a light sunblock without oil or alcohol.
-One option I can definitely recommend are mineral powder sunscreens - these oil-free powder formulas are made up of iron and zinc oxide and titanium dioxide.
+One option I can recommend is mineral powder sunscreens – these oil-free powder formulas are made up of iron and zinc oxide and titanium dioxide.
 These components do not clog pores, but they do offer great protection by blocking infrared rays.

 Did you enjoy our list of home remedies?
 Can you think of anything to add to the list?
-Oily skin can get really annoying, and if it persists – quite embarrassing.
-I hope you have learned how to treat it without worrying, panicking, and buying expensive skin care products!
+Oily skin can get annoying, and if it persists – quite embarrassing.
+I hope you have learned how to treat it without worrying, panicking, and buying expensive skincare products!

 Please tell us what you think in the comments and share this article so you can help other people out there who are suffering from the pangs and arrows of greasy, anti-social skin, unwise to simple, effective treatment.